hahn-th/homematicip-rest-api/README.md

 ## Installation
 Just run **pip install -U homematicip** to get the package

-## "Nightly" Builds
+### "Nightly" Builds
 Each push on the master branch will trigger a build.
 That way you can test the latest version of the library with your systems.
 Just run `pip install -U homematicip --pre` to get the package.

 ## Usage
+### Generate Token
-First run hmip_generate_auth_token.py (from the command line) to get an auth token for your access point. it will generate a “config.ini” in your current directory.
-The scripts will look for a config.ini in 3 different locations depending on your OS.
-Copy the file to one of these locations so that it will be accessible for the scripts.
+First run `python hmip_generate_auth_token.py` (from the command line) to get an auth token for your access point. it will generate a “config.ini” in your current directory.

--  General

-   -  current working directory

--  Windows

-   -  %APPDATA%\\homematicip-rest-api
-   -  %PROGRAMDATA%\\homematicip-rest-api

--  Linux

-   -  ~/.homematicip-rest-api/
-   -  /etc/homematicip-rest-api/

--  MAC OS

-   -  ~/Library/Preferences/homematicip-rest-api/
-   -  /Library/Application Support/homematicip-rest-api/
+### Use the CLI
+You can send commands to homematicIP using the `hmip_cli.py` script.
+To get an overview, use -h or --help param.
+To address devices, use the argument -d in combination with the 24-digit ID (301400000000000000000000) from --list-devices.

+A few examples:
+- `python hmip_cli.py --help` to get help
+- `python hmip_cli.py --list-devices` to get a list of your devices.
+- `python hmip_cli.py -d <id-from-device-list> --toggle-garage-door` to toogle the garage door with HmIP-WGC.
+- `python hmip_cli.py --list-events` to listen to events and changes in your homematicIP system
+- `python hmip_cli.py -d <id> --set-lock-state LOCKED --pin 1234` to lock a door with HmIP-DLD

 ## Examples
 -  hmip_cli.py for listing devices, groups, securityJournal; setting labels, turning switches on/off